symboxtra/SplitSound-Desktop/README.md

 **Note**: Since we use some of the newer features of Qt Quick, we've found that Qt version 5.10+ is REQUIRED and is not supplied by the popular `apt` package manager on Ubuntu.
 You can check your Qt version by running `qmake -v`.

-If you are experiencing any problems with finding boost, check the following variables and make sure that they are pointing to the right directory
+If you experience any problems finding boost, check the following variables and make sure they are correct for your system:

 ```
 export BOOST_LIBRARYDIR=/Path/to/boost/lib64-msvc-14.1    # Path to boost libraries
 export BOOST_INCLUDE_DIRS=/Path/to/boost                  # Path to boost to indicate includes
 ```

 ## Building ##